Evin-Ngoa/Mediated-Authentication-Algorithm/README.md

 ----------------------------------------------------------------------------------------
 1. Alice sends encrypted msg `I need to communicate with BOB, kindly send session key` to KDC encrypted with private key, K(A).
 2. KDC Decrypts the message using the same secret key K(A) and confirms that it is from Alice.
-3. KDC Generates the session keys for A and B, K(AB).
+3. KDC Generates the session key for A and B, K(AB).
 5. KDC encrypts the generated session key using the shared key with Alice, K(A), and sends to Alice
 6. KDC encrypts the generated session key using the shared key with Bob, K(B), and sends to Bob
-7. Alice decrypts the cipher from KDC and gets the key.
+7. Alice decrypts using shared key K(A) cipher from KDC and gets the session key.
-8. Bob decrypts the cipher from KDC and gets the key.
+8. Bob decrypts using shared key K(B) the cipher from KDC and gets the session key.
-9. Alice sends a hello message to Bob and bob decrypts.
+9. Alice encrypts 'hello Bob' Message with the session key and sends to BOB
+10. Bob decrypts the message using the session key.

 DONE
 ---------------------------------------------------------------------------------------